opensearch-project/project-website/_posts/2026-01-09-configuring-investigation-and-chatbot-features-in-opensearch.md

 }
 ```

-Next, edit the Dashboards config file and change the value of `chat.mlCommonsAgentId` to your newly registered agent ID.
+Next, edit the `opensearch_dashboards.yml` file and change the value of `chat.mlCommonsAgentId` to your newly registered agent ID.

-## Setting Up Investigation Features
+## Configuring investigation features

+To configure investigation features, follow these steps.

-### Create Memory Container
+### Step 1: Create a memory container

-Set up memory management for investigation workflows (note the `memory_container_id` field in output):
+Configure memory management for investigation workflows:

 ```bash
 POST _plugins/_ml/memory_containers/_create